samarkamat/hyrstgeard/games/the-sick-matron.md

   - https://www.dndbeyond.com/profile/samarkamat/characters/33078170

 ### flavor:
 (Potential childhood traits to choose from.
-Could still be that way, or could have changed since childhood):
+Traits could still be that way, or could have changed since you separated):
 - was the bully
 - was the class clown
 - was the untalented